This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Compulsive busyness is an anxiety-driven behaviour that involves keeping occupied with activities that are not always required at the time or fulfilling but that provide a useful distraction from negative thoughts and emotions.

-Rate the frequency and intensity of difficult-to-control urges to keep busy, regardless of the actual value or necessity of the task you were occupied with?
+Rate the level of disturbance to your daily flow caused by difficult-to-control urges to keep busy, regardless of the actual value or necessity of the task you were occupied with?

 Depersonalization-derealisation occurs when a person feels as if they are seeing themselves from outside their body or have a sense that things around them are surreal.
 Whilst sometimes described as seeing the world in a dream-like state, the associated feelings can be emotionally disturbing and significantly disrupt daily activities and relationships.